neila/NFT-distributor/README.md

-# DigiHana NFT collection
+# UNCHAIN NFT minting site

 ### **Welcome 👋**
-Mint your own digital flower, each generated uniquely per mint and the image data written directly on chain.
-This is made possible by encoding the flower data as base64 and directly write it on the metadata, instead of pointing to an external source link.
+Specify the passport that you want to mint and input the recipient's address to send them the NFT.

 ### **Questions?**
 Ask [@_k1ddx](https://twitter.com/_k1ddx)